percivalgambit/according-to-japlan/content/post/crane-games-everywhere.md

 - we decided to take a walk outside to see if we could get to a trail for one of the nearby mountains, but gave up after walking 1.5 km
 - back to the hotel
+- dinner in the hotel
+- onsen
+- bad anime mashups